Oil Prices Hit Fresh Five-month High - UrduPoint

 Oil prices scored fresh five-month peaks Wednesday on unrest in the crude-rich Middle East and an OPEC+ call for its members to maintain its strategy of reducing output

-London, (UrduPoint / Pakistan Point News - 3rd Apr, 2024) Oil prices scored fresh five-month peaks Wednesday on unrest in the crude-rich Middle East and an OPEC+ call for its members to maintain its strategy of reducing output.
+New York, (UrduPoint / Pakistan Point News - 4th Apr, 2024) Oil prices scored fresh five-month peaks Wednesday on unrest in the crude-rich Middle East and an OPEC+ call for its members to maintain its strategy of reducing output.

-Eurozone stocks advanced as a drop in inflation raised hopes of a rate cut by the European Central Bank, while Wall Street stocks rose following strong jobs data despite this adding to doubts about a US rate cut.
+Eurozone stocks advanced as a drop in inflation raised hopes of a rate cut by the European Central Bank, while Wall Street stocks finished little changed following mixed US data.

 Asian stocks mostly sank, with a massive earthquake in Taiwan rocking sentiment.

-Gold zoomed to an all-time pinnacle at $2,288.40 per ounce in Asian trade on haven demand amid geopolitical tensions and the prospect of rate cuts, extending the precious metal's record run.
+Gold zoomed to an all-time pinnacle at $2,230.15 per ounce before pulling back slightly.
+The yellow metal has been boosted by haven demand amid geopolitical tensions and the prospect of rate cuts.

-Oil prices rose around one percent, with Brent crude closing in on $90 per barrel, as OPEC experts met to discuss extending supply cuts.
+Oil prices continued to advance with Brent crude closing in on $90 per barrel, as OPEC experts met to discuss extending supply cuts.

 The Paris stock exchange gained 0.3 percent and Frankfurt rose 0.3 percent after investors seized on data showing the eurozone's annual rate of inflation decelerated to 2.4 percent last month from 2.6 percent in February thanks to a continued slowdown in food and drink price increases.